javaee/jms-spec/pages/JMSListenerWIP.md

 </td></tr></table>

 <table> <tr style="background-color:#f8f8f8;"> <td>
-<b>Issue I15:</b> Any alternative proposals for the <tt>@MessageProperty</tt> or <tt>MessageHeader</tt> annotations? <p/>
+<b>Issue I15:</b> Any alternative proposals for the <tt>@MessageProperty</tt> or <tt>MessageHeader</tt> annotations?
 Deleted in version 2
 </td></tr></table>

 <table> <tr style="background-color:#f8f8f8;"> <td>
 <b>Issue I16:</b> The table above is based on the principle that if a parameter cannot be set to the required value due to it having an unsuitable type then it should simple be set to null (or a default primitive value) rather than throwing an exception and triggering message delivery.
 This is because there is no point in redelivering the message since it will simply fail again (and JMS does not define any dead message functionality).
-Is this the correct approach? <p/>
+Is this the correct approach?
 Deleted in version 2
 </td></tr></table>

-==Summary and links to javadocs==
+## Summary and links to javadocs=###

 The draft javadocs can be found [https://jms-spec.java.net/2.1-SNAPSHOT/apidocs/index.html?javax/jms/package-summary.html here].
 Direct links to the javadocs for each class are given in the table below.